Artist Barbara Nessim Jigsaw Puzzle

 Click Articles: Barbara Nessim: an artful life \ V & A

-Biography: Barbara Nessim (b.
-Bronx, NY) attended the School of Industrial Art (High School of Art and Design) and then Pratt Institute in Brooklyn.
-She taught in the MFA Computer Arts Program at the School of Visual Arts and the Illustration department at Parsons The New School for Design, where she was chair from 1992 to 2004.
-As an advocate of new mediums, Nessim was one of the first artists to integrate bit-mapped computer art into her process.
-Her works depict the diverse story of New York City over the past six decades and traces the ever-evolving trajectory of gender equality and the role of the artist in a quixotic cultural landscape.
-Nessim's artwork of Wonder Woman appeared on the cover of the first independent issue of Ms Magazine in 1972.
+Barbara Nessim (b.
+Bronx, NY) attended the High School of Industrial Art (High School of Art and Design) and then Pratt Institute in Brooklyn.
+She taught in the MFA Computer Arts Program at the School of Visual Arts until she was appointed chair of the Illustration department at Parsons The New School for Design, from 1992 to 2004 when she left teaching completely.
+As an advocate of new mediums, Nessim was one of the first artists in 1982 to integrate bit-mapped computer art into her process.
+Her works depict the evolution of an increasingly globalized world.
+Over the past six decades her work traces the ever-evolving trajectory of gender equality and the role of women in a global cultural landscape.
+Nessim's artwork appeared within the pages of the first independent issue of Ms Magazine in 1972.
 Consistent themes referenced throughout Nessim's work such as migration, immigration, integration and population growth reflect the linear movement of the human condition.
 Her process includes traditional and digital methods utilizing line, color and form to explore medium, context and application independently.
 Nessim's colorful often figurative conceptual yet geometric and abstract imagery is profoundly intuitive and challenges the power of symbolism.
 Her strength lies in the elegant fusion of fine art and skillful technique through deep cultural engagement with pop-cultural resonance.

-Nessim was recently appointed the first Artist's Laureate by the Norman Rockwell Museum (Stockbridge, MA).
-Her works have been exhibited and collected internationally, including the Victoria & Albert Museum (London, UK), The Phi Centre (Montreal, CA), the Bard Graduate Center Gallery (New York, New York), The Louvre (Paris, FR), Lund Konsthall (Lund, Sweden), The Kunst Museum (Dusseldorf, DE) among many others.
-Her work was featured in the New York Times, Rolling Stone, Times Magazine, Frankfurter Allgemeine and Artnews, to name a few.
-She lives and works in New York City.
+Nessim was recently inducted into the Society of Illustrators 2020 Hall of Fame and appointed the first Norman Rockwell Artist's Laureate from 2009 to 2011 by the Norman Rockwell Museum (Stockbridge, MA).
+Her works have been exhibited and collected internationally, at institutions including the Victoria & Albert Museum (London, UK), The Phi Centre (Montreal, CA), the Bard Graduate Center Gallery (New York, New York), The Louvre (Paris, FR), Lund Konsthall (Lund, Sweden), The Kunst Museum (Dusseldorf, DE) among many others.
+Her work was featured in the New York Times, Rolling Stone, Time Magazine, Frankfurter Allgemeine and Artnews, to name a few.
+She lives and works in New York City